 by Random Trip

 I’m a huge fan of both the sea and breathtaking views, so this is one of my favorite spots in the Rías Baixas.
 You park your car and start walking up to the top (only takes you ten minutes), and this natural beauty overwhelms you.
 You’re even luckier if the sky is clear since you will have amazing views of the “A Lanzada” beach, the “Ensenada do Vao”, the “Illa de Ons” (Ons island) and “Illas Cíes” (Cíes islands).

 Carry some Estrella Galicia beers with you and the experience will be even better!

 5. Ribeira Sacra & Sil Canyons

 I love Galicia and I have a lot of favorite places here, today I am going to talk about one of the great treasures hidden inside Galicia.

 Welcome to the Ribeira Sacra, an area in inland Galicia which is home to spectacular natural features such as the canyon of the Sil river – one of the best landscapes in the world if you ask us – and a valuable artistic heritage.
-We can find here an interesting group of medieval monasteries, mostly in the Romanesque style, to remind us the importance of this region in the Middle Ages.
+We can find here an interesting group of medieval monasteries, mostly in the Romanesque style, to remind us of the importance of this region in the Middle Ages.
 San Esteban de Ribas de Sil and the monastery of Santa Cristina, stand out for their beauty.
 A real journey back through history.
 This peace and harmony live on to this day in the region’s villages and medieval monasteries.
 Some are now abandoned but are well worth visiting as their walls have been witnesses to the passing of time.
 The damp, moss and vegetation impart an air of mystery.

 The Sil River forms a natural boundary between Ourense and Lugo.
 You will marvel at its rugged landscapes, vineyards, mountains, and one the most famous viewing points: Los Balcones de Madrid.